FY 2016

 gakumachi_2016_5

 On Sunday, March 26, 2017, a report meeting was held at Campus Plaza Kyoto.
-In addition to holding a recruitment briefing session on the day of the examination at the same time, we also used the screening time to participate not only related parties but also visitors, and held an opinion exchange meeting and an exchange meeting.
+In addition, on the day of the event, a recruitment briefing session for the 29th fiscal year was held at the same time, and an opinion exchange meeting and exchange meeting were held with the participation of not only related parties but also visitors using the screening time.

-17 of the 18 organizations adopted this year (one group was absent) reported their activities.
-Taking advantage of the 8 minutes that each organization has to do, they present the results of their activities in their own presentations.
-The presentation gave each organization a very good understanding of the various initiatives that have been carried out in the region so far.
-In the Q&A session for four minutes after the presentation, it was evident that they sincerely responded to questions from the judges.
+Of the 18 organizations selected this year, 17 (one group was absent) reported on their activities.
+Each group took advantage of the 8 minutes they had to present the results of their activities so far in their own presentations.
+The presentations gave each organization a very clear understanding of the various initiatives that have been carried out in the region so far.
+In the four-minute Q&A session after the presentation, it was seen that the judges responded sincerely to the questions.

 IMG_0078